Frank Fenton (writer): From film to television

+In popular culture

 In John Fante's Dreams of Bunker Hill, the final installment of The Saga of Arturo Bandini, the author partially based a character on Fenton, a screenwriter named "Frank Edgington".

 He is often confused—in print and online—with film and stage actor Frank Fenton Moran (April 9, 1906 – July 24, 1957).
 Even his own obituary had an incorrect age based on the actor's birthdate of 1906.